Have you tried CBD and caffeine?

 - Rapid or irregular heart rate

 It should be noted that this excess of caffeine may effectively reverse the beneficial effects of CBD.
 So how much caffeine should be ingested daily?
 Generally, it is recommended that adults limit their caffeine intake to no more than 400 milligrams per day (about four 8-ounce cups of regular coffee).
 Furthermore, pregnant or breastfeeding women should limit their intake to no more than 300 milligrams per day (about three 8-ounce cups of regular coffee).

 So, if you keep your CBD plus caffeine intake below these recommended levels, then you should be absolutely fine.
-In fact, you may find yourself enjoying the unique effects of mixing CBD with coffee, giving you that vibrant energy you need to make each day count!.
+In fact, you may find yourself enjoying the unique effects of mixing CBD with coffee, giving you that boost to your wellness and vibrant energy you need to make each day count!.
 You can read more here.